mimoduo/mimogear/docs/pug/mixins.md

 </div>
 ```

-Sometime's you may need to modify a symbol beyond it's default styling.
+Sometimes you may need to modify a symbol beyond its default styling.
 By passing in an extra string parameter, separated by a comma, the symbol mixin will generate an alternate class.

 **Pug**